evolvingstuff/vdw2/content/posts/personalized-treatment-of-vitamin-d.md

 │   ├── TextNode
 │   │   full_match: `Have a disease that can only be fought by `
 │   │   inner_content: `Have a disease that can only be fought by `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Diseases treated by high-dose Vitamin D - many studies||high levels of Vitamin D))`
 │   │   inner_content: `Diseases treated by high-dose Vitamin D - many studies||high levels of Vitamin D`
-│   │   page: `Diseases treated by high-dose Vitamin D - many studies||high levels of Vitamin D` │   │   children:
+│   │   page: `Diseases treated by high-dose Vitamin D - many studies` │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Diseases treated by high-dose Vitamin D - many studies||high levels of Vitamin D`